Dear All,

 Shahir

-Those interested in cricket must have followed the three months tour of Indian team to Australia, especially the last ODI series down under.
+Those interested in cricket must have followed the three-month tour of the Indian team to Australia, especially the last ODI series down under.

-M. S. Dhoni obviously stood out displaying a few excellent leadership competencies... and I was wondering (as in a school in Paris where a math teacher took a video clip of one of the masterpiece free-kick of Beckham to teach his students some otherwise boring math lesson) I was wondering, if the training fraternity in this group could put our heads together to see what parallel we could run to the corporate world from the competencies displayed by the captain to lead the team to win the series.
+M. S. Dhoni obviously stood out displaying a few excellent leadership competencies... and I was wondering (as in a school in Paris where a math teacher took a video clip of one of the masterpiece free-kicks of Beckham to teach his students some otherwise boring math lesson) I was wondering if the training fraternity in this group could put our heads together to see what parallel we could draw to the corporate world from the competencies displayed by the captain to lead the team to win the series.

-To highlight a few to begin with, perhaps the captain was good in calculated risk-taking, strategic thinking (leaving behind the experienced Dravid & Saurav), plenty of Positive Strokes (well, that's TA) and many more... and should we share some thoughts?
+To highlight a few to begin with, perhaps the captain was good at calculated risk-taking, strategic thinking (leaving behind the experienced Dravid & Saurav), plenty of Positive Strokes (well, that's TA) and many more... should we share some thoughts?

 Might turn out interesting, I thought. - a training module in the making!!